xdmaury/Telethon-Telegram-Flask/README.md

 - Flask for building the API.
 - Telethon for interacting with the Telegram API.
 - dotenv for managing environment variables.

+Observations:

+- Avoid Using Personal Accounts: It is strongly advised to refrain from using personal Telegram accounts for this purpose, as it may lead to account bans due to excessive or automated activity.
+- Extend Message Intervals: To reduce the risk of triggering spam detection, ensure that there is a sufficiently long interval between sending messages.
+The longer the delay, the lower the chance of being flagged.